 April 16th: Germany and the Soviet Union sign the Treaty of Rapallo, renouncing earlier post-war treaties and promising “cooperation in a spirit of mutual goodwill”.

-June 24th: The Weimar Republic’s foreign minister, Walter Rathenau, is assassinated in Berlin, by nationalists associated with the Freikorps.
+June 24th: The Weimar Republic’s foreign minister, Walther Rathenau, is assassinated in Berlin by nationalists associated with the Freikorps.

-June 27th: Walter Rathenau’s funeral: Ebert, Joseph Wirth and others deliver angry political speeches, while around one million people gather in protest in Berlin.
+June 27th: At Walther Rathenau’s funeral, Ebert, Joseph Wirth and others deliver angry political speeches, while around one million people gather in protest in Berlin.

 July 21st: As a consequence of Rathenau’s murder, the Reichstag passes the Law for the Protection of the Republic, outlawing groups that promote, endorse or engage in acts of political violence.